Identification of the anomalous fast bulk events in a p-type point contact germanium detector: The signal formation in p PCGe and the pulse shape simulation

 \section{The signal formation in \textit{p}PCGe and the pulse shape simulation}

-The interaction between an energetic charged particle and a germanium detector will create a crowd of charge carriers (electron-hole pairs), the number of which is proportional to the deposited energy of the particles in the detector.
-Then, under the action of electric field, these mobile charge carriers immediately drift towards their respective electrode in opposite directions.
-The instantaneous charge and current induced by them on the contacts can be described based on the Shockley-Ramo theorem \cite{shockleyCurrentsConductorsInduced1938,ramoCurrentsInducedElectron1939}.
-For a cluster of charge $q (q > 0)$, the time-dependent induced charge $Q(t)$ and the current $I(t)$ are expressed as:
+The interaction between an energetic charged particle and a germanium detector creates a crowd of charge carriers (electron-hole pairs), the number of which is proportional to the deposited energy of the particles in the detector.
+Then, under an electric field, these mobile charge carriers immediately drift toward their respective electrode in opposite directions.
+The instantaneous charge and current they induced on the contacts can be described using the Shockley-Ramo theorem \cite{shockleyCurrentsConductorsInduced1938,ramoCurrentsInducedElectron1939}.
+For a cluster of charge $q (q > 0)$, the time-dependent induced charge $Q(t)$ and the current $I(t)$ are expressed as

-where $W\!P(\boldsymbol{r}(t))$ and $\boldsymbol{W\!E}(\boldsymbol{r}(t))$ represent the weighting potential and weighting field at the respective hole (electron) position $\boldsymbol{r_h}(t)$($\boldsymbol{r_e}(t)$). $\boldsymbol{v_h}(\boldsymbol{r_h}(t))$($\boldsymbol{v_e}(\boldsymbol{r_e}(t))$) represents the drift velocity of the holes (electron) at the position $\boldsymbol{r_h}(t)$($\boldsymbol{r_e}(t)$).
-The weighting potential here is calculated by assuming unity voltage on the P+ electrode and zero on all other electrodes, without considering the space charge distribution \cite{comellatoChargecarrierCollectiveMotion2021}.
-Therefore, the distribution of $W\!P(\boldsymbol{r}(t))$ depends only on the detector geometry and is independent of the actual bias voltages applied to electrodes and the space charge distribution \cite{heReviewShockleyRamo2001}.
-However, the time evolution of the drift velocity and position of charge carriers are affected by characteristics of the actual electric field inside the detector \cite{giovanettiPTYPEPOINTCONTACT}.
-Moreover, the motion of charge carriers (charge cloud) due to thermal diffusion and Coulomb self-repulsion will influence the drift paths, so as to affect the time development of the signal \cite{mertensCharacterizationHighPurity2019}.
+where $W\!P(\boldsymbol{r}(t))$ and $\boldsymbol{W\!E}(\boldsymbol{r}(t))$ represent the weighting potential and weighting field, respectively, at the hole (electron) position $\boldsymbol{r_h}(t)$($\boldsymbol{r_e}(t)$).
+In addition, $\boldsymbol{v_h}(\boldsymbol{r_h}(t))$($\boldsymbol{v_e}(\boldsymbol{r_e}(t))$) represents the drift velocity of holes (electron) at $\boldsymbol{r_h}(t)$($\boldsymbol{r_e}(t)$).
+Here, the weighting potential is calculated assuming unity voltage on the P$^+$ electrode and zero voltage on all other electrodes, without considering the space charge distribution \cite{comellatoChargecarrierCollectiveMotion2021}.
+Therefore, the distribution of $W\!P(\boldsymbol{r}(t))$ depends only on the detector geometry and is independent of the bias voltages applied to the electrodes and the space charge distribution \cite{heReviewShockleyRamo2001}.
+However, the time evolution of the drift velocity and positions of charge carriers are affected by characteristics of the electric field inside the detector \cite{giovanettiPTYPEPOINTCONTACT}.
+Moreover, the motion of charge carriers (the charge cloud) due to thermal diffusion and Coulomb self-repulsion affects the drift paths and thus the time development of the signal \cite{mertensCharacterizationHighPurity2019}.